 See more »

-UK versions are cut to remove three moments of wordplay on strong language to get a 'U' rating instead of a 'PG'.
+The UK versions cut three moments of wordplay on strong language to get a 'U' rating instead of a 'PG'.
 See more »

 Rich in color, energy and perfectly dreadful puns, this film adaptation of the Finnish gaming phenomenon surpasses all cynical expectations.